 Becoming an investor doesn’t have to be complicated.
 Armed with the right information and tools, and through the following of tried and tested strategies, even beginners can optimize their chance at success.

-These are the key takeaways if you consider opening an eToro account and investing in a diversified portfolio.
+These are the key takeaways of creating a diversified portfolio.

 - One of the smartest investment moves you can make is diversifying your portfolio to decrease risk.
 This can increase opportunity, provide stability, and reduce the amount of time spent monitoring a portfolio.